igrishaev/pg2/README.md

 ~~~

 Every time you apply a migration, a new record is inserted into the table.
 On
-rollback, the corresponding migration is deleted.
+rollback, a corresponding migration is deleted.

 You can override the name of the table in settings (see below).

 ### CLI Interface

 The migration engine is controlled with both API and CLI interface.
-We will
+Let's review
-start with CLI first.
+CLI first.

-The `pg.migration.cli` namespaces acts like an entry point.
-It accepts general
+The `pg.migration.cli` namespaces acts like the main entry point.
+It accepts
-options, a command, and command-specific options:
+general options, a command, and command-specific options:

 ```
 <global options> <command> <command options>